libreswitch/ops/docs/ParticipateHome.md

 Getting Started
 ===============

-The information below shows you how to participate in the OpenSwitch Community.
+The information below shows you how to participate in the OpenSwitch community.

 Staying In Touch With the Community
 ===================================